kube-logging/kube-logging.github.io/content/docs/configuration/multitenancy/_index.md

 Pros:

-- The Flow Output resources cannot be accidentally be managed by multiple Logging resources.
+- The Flow and Output resources cannot accidentally be managed by multiple Logging resources.

 Cons: